Stalinism: Trotskyism

+Trotskyist historian Vadim Rogovin believed Stalinism had "discredited the idea of socialism in the eyes of millions of people throughout the world".
+Rogovin also argued that the Left Opposition, led by Trotsky, was a political movement that "offered a real alternative to Stalinism, and that to crush this movement was the primary function of the Stalinist terror".
+According to Rogovin, Stalin had destroyed thousands of foreign communists capable of leading socialist change in their respective countries.
+He cited 600 active Bulgarian communists who perished in his prison camps along with the thousands of German communists whom Stalin handed over to the Gestapo after the signing of the German-Soviet pact.
+Rogovin further noted that 16 members of the Central Committee of the German Communist Party became victims of Stalinist terror.
+Repressive measures were also enforced upon the Hungarian, Yugoslav and other Polish Communist parties.
+British historian Terence Brotherstone argued that the Stalin era had a profound effect on those attracted to Trotsky's ideas.
+Brotherstone described figures who emerged from the Stalinist parties as miseducated, which he said helped to block the development of Marxism.

 Other interpretations

-Some historians and writers, such as German Dietrich Schwanitz, draw parallels between Stalinism and the economic policy of Tsar Peter the Great, although Schwanitz, in particular, views Stalin as "a monstrous reincarnation" of him.
+Some historians and writers, such as Dietrich Schwanitz, draw parallels between Stalinism and the economic policy of Tsar Peter the Great; Schwanitz in particular views Stalin as "a monstrous reincarnation" of him.
 Both men wanted Russia to leave the western European states far behind in terms of development.
-Both largely succeeded, turning Russia into Europe's leading power.
-Others compare Stalin with Ivan the Terrible because of his policies of oprichnina and the restriction of the liberties of common people.

-Some reviewers have considered Stalinism as a form of "red fascism".
-Although fascist regimes were ideologically opposed to the Soviet Union, some positively regarded Stalinism as evolving Bolshevism into a form of fascism.
-Benito Mussolini positively reviewed Stalinism as having transformed Soviet Bolshevism into a Slavic fascism.
+Some reviewers have considered Stalinism a form of red fascism.
+Other fascist regimes ideologically opposed the Soviet Union, but some regarded Stalinism favorably for evolving Bolshevism into a form of fascism.
+Benito Mussolini saw Stalinism as having transformed Soviet Bolshevism into a Slavic fascism.

-British historian Michael Ellman had written that mass deaths from famines are not a "uniquely Stalinist evil", noting that throughout Russian history, famines and droughts have been a common occurrence, including the Russian famine of 1921–22 (which occurred before Stalin came to power).
-He also notes that famines were widespread worldwide in the 19th and 20th centuries in countries such as India, Ireland, Russia and China.
-Ellman compared the behaviour of the Stalinist regime vis-à-vis the Holodomor to that of the British government (towards Ireland and India) and the G8 in contemporary times, arguing that the G8 "are guilty of mass manslaughter or mass deaths from criminal negligence because of their not taking obvious measures to reduce mass deaths" and that the "behaviour [of Stalin] was no worse than that of many rulers in the nineteenth and twentieth centuries".
+British historian Michael Ellman writes that mass deaths from famines are not a "uniquely Stalinist evil", noting that famines and droughts have been a common occurrence in Russian history, including the Russian famine of 1921–22, which occurred before Stalin came to power.
+He also notes that famines were widespread worldwide in the 19th and 20th centuries in countries such as India, Ireland, Russia, and China.
+Ellman compares the Stalinist regime's behavior vis-à-vis the Holodomor to that of the British government (toward Ireland and India) and the G8 in contemporary times, arguing that the G8 "are guilty of mass manslaughter or mass deaths from criminal negligence because of their not taking obvious measures to reduce mass deaths" and that Stalin's "behaviour was no worse than that of many rulers in the nineteenth and twentieth centuries".